klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 each subdirectory and each link use an inode.
-As we shall see later in this course or as you may have seen in other HPC courses already (e.g., the VSC "Supercomputers for Starters" course organised by UAntwerpen), parallel file systems are not build to deal with hundreds of thousands of small files and are very inefficient at that.
+As we shall see later in this course or as you may have seen in other HPC courses already (e.g., the VSC "Supercomputers for Starters" course organised by UAntwerpen), parallel file systems are not built to deal with hundreds of thousands of small files and are very inefficient at that.
 Therefore block quota on LUMI tend to be rather flexible (except for the home directory) but file quota are rather strict and will not easily get extended.
 Software installations that require tens of thousands of small files should be done in